Quadruple-precision float tutorial#

 is defined within

-the inline namespace mppp::literals
+the inline namespace mppp::literals, and it supports

 decimal and hexadecimal representations: